What led Google to abandon Google Glass

 Google Glass was a highly anticipated technological advancement that promised to revolutionize the way we experience the world.

-However, it failed to live up to its hype and faced a lot of problems that eventually led to Google dropping the project.
+However, it failed to live up to its hype and faced many issues that eventually led Google to scrap the project.

 One of the biggest problems with Google Glass was its design, which made users uncomfortable and awkward when wearing it in public.